+The Canterbury Tales depicts a storytelling competition between pilgrims drawn from all ranks of society.
 The tales are as various as the pilgrims themselves, encompassing comedy, pathos, tragedy, and cynicism.
 The Miller and the Reeve express their mutual antagonism in a pair of comic stories combining sex and trickery; in “The Shipman’s Tale,” a wife sells her favors to a monk.
 Others draw on courtly romance and fantasy: the Knight tells of rivals competing for the love of the same woman, and the Squire describes a princess who can speak to birds.
 In these twenty-four tales, Chaucer displays a dazzling range of literary styles and conjures up a wonderfully vivid picture of medieval life.

 This is a freshly established Middle English text with standardized spelling and punctuation and on-page glossing.
 It Features an introduction by Jill Mann, a chronology of Chaucer’s life and works, detailed explanatory notes, suggestions for further reading, a full glossary, and a bibliography.

 For more than sixty-five years, Penguin has been the leading publisher of classic literature in the English-speaking world.
 With more than 1,500 titles, Penguin Classics represents a global bookshelf of the best works throughout history and across genres and disciplines.
 Readers trust the series to provide authoritative texts enhanced by introductions and notes by distinguished scholars and contemporary authors, as well as up-to-date translations by award-winning translators.